-In a recent study, it was proven that more than 50 million Americans do not get enough sleep every night.
+Recent studies show that more than 50 million Americans do not get enough sleep every night.
 This could mean everything from individuals who have trouble falling asleep to those that keep waking up in the middle of the night.
+Insufficient sleep may be the cause of poor health.
+Study after study has revealed that people who sleep poorly are at greater risk for a number of diseases and health problems.
 Whatever the case may be, there is hope.
 There are plenty of foods that have been shown to help you sleep.
-Check out some of them below:
+Check out some foods that help you sleep.

 2. Jasmine Rice

-- Jasmine rice is another food to add to your diet if you want to get a good night’s sleep.
+Jasmine rice is another food to add to your diet if you want to get a good night’s sleep.
 That is because studies have shown that when individuals eat veggies and tomato sauce over jasmine rice, they fell asleep way quicker than they would after eating long-grain rice.
 Why is that?
 Well, jasmine rice has a high-glycemic-index, while long-grain rice has a lower-glycemic-index.
-High-GI foods have a greater amount of insulin in it, which increases the ratio of tryptophan to other amino acids found within the blood.
-Typtophan actually induces sleep, so now after eating jasmine rice, you will be allowing more typtophan into the brain, causing you to sleep better.
+High-GI foods have a greater amount of insulin in it, which increases the ratio of tryptophan to other amino acids found in the blood.
+Tryptophan actually induces sleep, so now after eating jasmine rice, you will be allowing more tryptophan into the brain, causing you to sleep better.

 3. Tart Cherry Juice